kubeshop/testkube/docs/docs/testkube-pro/articles/installing-agent.md

 # Installing the Testkube Agent

-Following steps, are under the assumption that you already have a TestKube Cloud account, if that's not the case, you can find a detailed description about how to get started with TestKube [here](../../articles/getting-started.md).
+Following steps, are under the assumption that you already have a TestKube Pro account, if that's not the case, you can find a detailed description about how to get started with TestKube [here](../../articles/getting-started.md).

 ## Installation Steps